sinon/CV/README.md

 # CV

-CV written in LaTeX, compiled using github action.
+CV written in Typst, compiled using github action.